nickdowse/RailsMagicRenamer/ROADMAP.md

 * Change model file name (campaign.rb -> distribution.rb) - Yes
 * Update model folder (if necessary) (models/campaigns/.rb -> models/distributions/.rb) - Yes
 * Update class reference (class Campaign -> class Distribution) - Yes
-* Update has_one/has_many/belongs_to relationships (eg has_many :campaigns -> has_many :distributions) - Scaffolded
+* Update has_one/has_many/belongs_to relationships (eg has_many :campaigns -> has_many :distributions) - Yes
-* Update :through relationships - Scaffolded
+* Update :through relationships - Yes
-* Update relationships in classes that have a relationship with from - Scaffolded
+* Update relationships in classes that have a relationship with from - Yes
-* Update all classes that inherit from Campaign (class EmailCampign < Campaign -> class EmailCampaign < Distribution) - Scaffolded
+* Update all classes that inherit from Campaign (class EmailCampign < Campaign -> class EmailCampaign < Distribution) - Yes

 ### Global checks
 * Change all references to that file (Campaign.blah_blah_blah -> Distribution.blah_blah_blah) (Global find and replace of `Campaign` to `Distribution`)